Course Outline

 Format:

-In this task you will apply evidence-based research skills to critically appraise, synthesise and report empirical evidence for your public health and wellbeing topic (using at least 7 peer reviewed articles) from Task 1 to produce an evidence summary to inform public health practice.
-Based on your findings, you will identify a research gap for your topic and formulate an appropriate research question.
+In this task you will apply evidence-based research skills to synthesise and report empirical evidence on your public health and wellbeing topic from Task 1 to produce an evidence summary to inform public health practice.
+Based on your synthesised findings, you will identify a research gap related to your topic, formulate an appropriate research question to address this gap, and develop a survey instrument to research this gap.
+In designing the survey instrument you will apply a range of ethical and quality survey design principles and processes.

 Further details on how to approach this task will be available on Canvas.